-William comes from a poor village in Malawi in southeast Africa.
+William comes from a poor village.
 Life there is hard.
 The main source of income is farming.
 When the rains don’t come, conditions become extremely difficult for people.
 In 2001, Malawi was hit by a famine and William’s family had to survive on one meager meal per day.

 William’s village of approximately 60 families had few, if any, amenities.
 There was no running water; there was no electricity.
 When things got really desperate, William was forced to drop out of secondary school because his parents could not afford the school fee (the equivalent of about USD 80 per year).